-Biking to the hearth of the Skye's mountains.
+Biking to the heart of Skye's mountains.

 During the first trip, I admired the ridges only from a distance.
 It was clear that they will deserve a closer look.
 Back at home, I opened topographic maps and learned that the glen is 13km / 8mi long, ends on a remote beach, and that there is a path going through.
 "That would be amazing on a bike," I thought.
 "Maybe one day," I was dreaming.
 A few weeks ago, I made the dream reality.